GeoMOER/moer-mpg-remote-sensing/docs/units/_unit01/unit01-05_environment_setup.md

                     alt_env_id = "COMPUTERNAME", alt_env_value = "PCRZP",
                     alt_env_root_folder = "F:\\BEN\\edu")
 ```
-One can now access the respecive sufolders using the list entries of the variable `envrmt`.
+One can now access the respective subfolders using the list entries of the variable `envrmt`.
 The entries are named according to the subfolder names with the prefix "path_".

 ```r
 print(envrmt$path_data_mof)